 10. Find other like-minded travelers

 TIP: Be careful how you relate travel experiences online.
 It’s always a good idea to show cultural respect – I wrote a post about Responsible Travel Writing that is worth reading.
-This Instagrammer in India found out the hard way that making uninformed and ill-considered judgements about India online is not a good idea.

 11. Don’t take it personally